-Studies of HIV specialists were identified through a the Scopus citation index.
+Studies of HIV specialists were identified through the Scopus citation index.
 CHBRP searched for the articles by Kimmel et al. (2016), Kitahata et al. (2003), and Engelhard et al. (2016) and found related articles based on common citations.
 The results were further refined by using the search terms listed below.

-The search was limited to abstracts of studies published in English from 2016 to present because CHBRP had previously conducted thorough literature searches on these topics in 2016 for AB 2372.
+The search was limited to abstracts of studies published in English from 2016 to 2017 because CHBRP had previously conducted thorough literature searches on these topics in 2016 for AB 237216.
 The literature did not include any randomized controlled trials and the majority of papers examined claims data or were systematic reviews.
 Reviewers screened the title and abstract of each citation retrieved by the literature search to determine eligibility for inclusion.
 The reviewers acquired the full text of articles that were deemed eligible for inclusion in the review and reapplied the initial eligibility criteria.

-Of the 81 articles found in the literature review, 18 were reviewed for potential inclusion in this report on AB 1534, and a total of two studies were included in the medical effectiveness review for this report.
-The other articles were eliminated because they did not focus on provider types or care models, primary care services, or disease screening outcomes, or were systematic reviews of literature reviewed previously by CHBRP.
+Of the 81 articles found in the literature review, 18 were reviewed for potential inclusion in the 2017 report on AB 1534, and a total of two studies were included in the medical effectiveness review for this report.
+New articles for inclusion in this updated analysis were not found.
+The other articles in earlier reviews were eliminated because they did not focus on provider types or care models, primary care services, or disease screening outcomes, or were systematic reviews of literature reviewed previously by CHBRP.